 - review your estate plan, including your will, beneficiary designations, and jointly held property, with your tax or legal advisor

-- review your will and beneficiary designations regularly and after a life event to make sure they still reflect your wishes, and amend or update them if need be.
+- review your will and beneficiary designations regularly and after a life event to make sure they still reflect your wishes, and amend or update them as needed.

 1 This Wealth Transfer Strategy applies to all provinces other than Quebec.
-For Quebec residents, refer to Common Wealth Transfer Mistakes (Quebec edition) (MK2267).
+For Quebec residents, refer to Common wealth transfer mistakes (Quebec edition).
 Many of the issues discussed will vary by province.
-Individuals should consult with their legal advisor.
-2 It is assumed that the home can be transferred tax-free as a result of the principal residence exemption.
-The general rule is that absent a tax-deferred rollover, the fair market value of the RRSP must be included in the annuitant’s terminal return and taxed in the estate.
-See Wealth Transfer Strategy #8 (MK2417) for more information on the taxation of RRSPs and RRIFs at death.
-3 The Income Tax Act does not allow an RRSP to name a successor annuitant.
-4 See Wealth Transfer Strategy #4: Considering insurance trusts and the annuity settlement option (MK2145) for more information on qualified disability trusts.
-5 In provinces other than Quebec, a family class beneficiary is any of the spouse, child, grandchild, or parent of the annuitant.
-In Quebec, it is any of the spouse, descendants, and ascendants of the owner.
-6 In provinces other than Quebec, a family class beneficiary is any of the spouse, child, grandchild, or parent of the annuitant.
-In Quebec it is any of the spouse, descendants, and ascendants of the owner.
-All other references to joint ownership mean joint ownership with right of survivorship.
-Joint ownership does not apply in Quebec.
-7 See Wealth Transfer Strategy #3: Be careful with joint ownership (MK1973) for more information on the risks of joint ownership.
+You should consult with your legal advisor.
+2 It’s assumed that the home can be transferred tax free as a result of the principal residence exemption.
+The general rule is that without a tax-deferred rollover, the fair market value of the RRSP must be included in the annuitant’s terminal return and taxed in the estate.
+See RRSPs and RRIFs on death for more information on the taxation of RRSPs and RRIFs at death.
+3 The Income Tax Act doesn’t allow an RRSP to name a successor annuitant.
+4 In provinces other than Quebec, a family class beneficiary is any of the spouse, child, grandchild, or parent of the annuitant.
+In Quebec, it’s any of the spouse, descendants, or ascendants of the owner.
+5 All other references to joint ownership mean joint ownership with right of survivorship.
+Joint ownership doesn’t apply in Quebec.